Are pension benefits taxable?

 When Pension Benefits are Partially Taxable

-If you contributed after tax dollars to the pension, those funds are not taxable.
-So the portion of your pension benefits that came from after-tax dollars cannot be taxed a second time.
-You will pay taxes on any pre-tax contributions.
+If you contributed after-tax dollars to the pension (i.e., money you did not receive a tax break on when contributing), those funds are not taxable.
+The portion of your pension benefits that came from after-tax dollars cannot be taxed a second time, and you will only pay taxes on any pre-tax contributions (on the money on which you received a tax break when you made your contributions).

 Regardless of whether your contributions would be fully or partially taxable under Internal Revenue Service (IRS) rules on pensions, early retirement comes with a penalty.
-If you retired before age 55, then your pension could be subject to a ten percent early distribution tax.
-There are some exceptions for illness and disability, but most people would pay the early distribution penalty.
+If you take a withdrawal under age fifty-nine-and-a-half, you will ante up an additional 10% early withdrawal penalty on the amount of the withdrawal.
+There are some exceptions for workers leaving/losing a job at age 55 or later, or due to illness and disability, but most people would pay the early distribution penalty.
+Working an extra year or three, even if you don’t otherwise need to, may pay large dividends.

 How to Calculate Taxable Portions